rs31113/ADVANOTE/README.md

 ### Requirements

-For correctly work project need install requirements:
+For the project to function properly, it's necessary to install the required dependencies.

 1. Install prod requirements:
     ```commandline